hpe-storage/scod/README.md

 Once edits are done, commit and push your branch (don't forget the sign-off, see [contributing](docs/legal/contributing/index.md)) and submit a [pull request](https://github.com/hpe-storage/scod/pulls) (PR).

 # Style guides
-The goal is to try keep content as cohesive as possible.
+The goal is to try to keep content as cohesive as possible.
 Some old sources may require some refactoring to fit into the MkDocs styles we adopt.

 ## Embedding objects
 Using external sources such as YouTube and Asciinema is encouraged.
 Here are a few hints on how to get the best results.

 ### YouTube
-Figure out the video ID of the video you want to embed, it's the `v` variable in the URL of the YouTube video.
+Figure out the video ID of the video you want to embed.
+It's the `v` variable in the URL of the YouTube video.
 Let's assume the source has a 16:9 aspect ratio.
-Pay attention to the `width` and `height`, replace the `<VIDEO ID>` string with the video you would like to embed.
+Pay attention to the `width` and `height`.
+Replace the `<VIDEO ID>` string with the video you would like to embed.

 ```
 <iframe width="696" height="392" src="https://www.youtube.com/embed/<VIDEO ID>" frameborder="2" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>